-Well, autumn is here and now is the perfect time for planting of perennial flowers.
+Well, autumn is here and now is the perfect time for planting perennial flowers.
 In general, perennial flowers, planted in the fall, start blooming in spring.
 So, if you are looking to experiment in your garden, then we have quite a few ideas for you.
 In this article, we are going to discuss a beautiful perennial shrub with gorgeous, fragrant flowers – lavender.
-Not only is it beautiful, its flowers can also be used in lots of different ways.
-So, here is your ultimate care guide on how to grow lavender plant.
-We are going to give you advice on how to plant it, care for it, as well as how to harvest it and use its flowers.
+Not only is it beautiful, but its flowers can also be used in lots of different ways.
+So, here is your ultimate care guide on how to grow a lavender plant.
+We are going to give you advice on how to plant it, care for it, as well as how to harvest it, and use its flowers.

-Lavandula, also known as lavender is a perennial shrub, popular for its fragrant flowers.
+Lavandula, also known as lavender, is a perennial shrub, popular for its fragrant flowers.
 It is native to Europe, although it can also be found in eastern Africa and India.
-It is a sun loving plant, which lives best in hot climates with well drained soil.
+It is a sun-loving plant, which lives best in hot climates with well-drained soil.
 Because of its flowers, there is a color named after it, known as lavender, which is a lighter shade of purple.
 It is most popular for its uses in medicine and cosmetics.
 Lavender essential oils are widely used in cosmetic products.

 Lavender is popular for its use in medicine and cosmetics